igorbonadio/mach5/README.md

 It will generate a json that represents the results.

 You can pass some parameter to your benchmark program.
-For exemple:
+For example:

 ```
 $ ./benchmark list                 # lists all enabled benchmarks